Self-supervised Feature Disentanglement and Augmentation Network for One-class Face Anti-spoofing: Proposed Method

-In each training epoch, UFDANet is optimized in four steps.
-First, the UFD module is trained by minimizing the loss in Eq.~(\ref{eq:ufdtotal}) to update the encoder $E$, the liveness feature extractor $E_l$, the domain feature extractor $E_d$, and the decoder $D$.
+\paragraph{Training} In each training iteration, ssFDANet is optimized in four steps.
+First, the ssFD module is trained by minimizing the loss in Eq.~(\ref{eq:ssfdtotal}) to update the encoder $E$, the liveness feature extractor $E_l$, the domain feature extractor $E_d$, and the decoder $D$.
 Second, the OOD liveness feature augmentation module is optimized using Eq.~(\ref{eqn:theta_in_OODaugmentation}) to train the liveness feature adaptor $\phi$.
 Third, the reliable domain feature augmentation module is trained by minimizing Eq.~(\ref{eqn:theta_in_G}) to learn the condition generator $G$ and the GIN encoder $E_{GIN}$.
 Finally, the liveness classifier $C_l$ and the liveness feature extractor $E_l$ are further refined using the classification loss in Eq.~(\ref{eq:rbs_ls_loss}).
-The overall training process of UFDANet is summarized in Algorithm~\ref{alg:UFDANet}.
+The overall training process of ssFDANet is summarized in Algorithm~\ref{alg:ssFDANet}, where training proceeds in a sequential stage-wise manner at each mini-batch iteration until the maximum number of epochs is reached. \paragraph{Testing} At inference time, each test image $\mathbf{x}_i$ is classified based on the softmax score $s = C_l(E_l(E(\mathbf{x}_i)))$.
+Following common practice in previous works \cite{yu2020searching, wang2022domain}, the decision threshold for binary classification is determined using the Youden Index \cite{youden1950index}.